windwill/imgRecognition/README.md

 Line 364: augment          Augments to be applied to test images

+# Data
+You would need to provide the images and the labels of the images.
+Proprietary image data may be used to solve specific problems.
+Open image datasets can be used as well.

 # Run Program
 1. move to the root folder that contains file "model-train.py"
 2. run command "python3 model-train.py" for model training and prediction.